risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-doris.md

 ## Prerequisites

-- Ensure that RisingWave can access the network where the Doris BE and FE are located.
+- Ensure that RisingWave can access the network where the Doris backend and frontend are located.
 For more details, see [Synchronize Data Through External Table](https://doris.apache.org/docs/dev/data-operate/import/import-scenes/external-table-load/).

 - Ensure you have an upstream materialized view or source that you can sink data from.
 For more details, see [CREATE SOURCE](/sql/commands/sql-create-source.md) or [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md).